National Association of City Transportation Officials: Transit Street Design Guide

 The NACTO Transit Street Design Guide, showcasing how to improve transit using innovative street design, was published in April 2015.

 Membership

 Membership is open to cities in the US, Canada, and Mexico.
 Full member cities must have more than 400,000 residents or be the core city in a metropolitan statistical area with at least 2 million people.
 Affiliate membership is offered to cities with fewer than 400,000 residents.

 In 2013, NACTO began an international membership, which five cities are members of as of 2019.
 This uses slightly different metrics: A minimum of 900,000 city population or metropolitan area of at least 2 million for full membership; and a minimum of requiring a minimum of 300,000 for affiliate membership.

 NACTO bylaws also offer affiliate membership to cities with more than 300,000 residents that are secondary cities in an MSA with a larger core city (e.g. Oakland, where San Francisco is the core city in its MSA).

-In 2015, NACTO began offering affiliate membership for transit agencies.
-As of May 2019, there are 25 member cities, 41 Affiliate member cities, 11 transit agency members and 5 international members.